makendon/kits-dna/_posts/2024-09-07-building-kits-dna.md

 > :memo: **Note:** For a brief overview of `kits-dna` read my project “**Personal Website**”, on my [Projects](/projects/) page.

-# GitHub
+## GitHub

 I use GitHub Pages for hosting, it’s easy to get started.
 GitHub is the home of open source so it made sense to start there as a beginner.
-If you’re a beginner like me, take the plunge and sign up, I recommend the following training from [“GitHub Skills”](https://github.com/skills):
+If you’re a beginner like me, take the plunge and sign up, I recommend the following training from [GitHub Skills](https://github.com/skills):

 - Introduction to GitHub
 - Communicate using Markdown